2019 London Broncos season: January

-The 2019 Betfred Super League fixtures, released in November 2018, scheduled the London Broncos to play host to Wakefield Trinity on the opening weekend of the new season on 3 February.
+The 2019 Super League fixtures, released in November 2018, scheduled the London Broncos to play host to Wakefield Trinity on the opening weekend of the new season on 3 February.
 London Broncos were to mark their return to the Dacia Magic Weekend on May 26 with a fixture against Leeds Rhinos.

 Morgan Smith joined the London Broncos on a one-year deal from fellow Super League club, Warrington Wolves.

 On the field London Broncos ran in eleven tries on the third Sunday of the month in their opening pre-season friendly away at Betfred League 1 club, Doncaster R.L.F.C., winning the contest (64-6).
-A week later Danny Ward's side completed their preparations ahead of a return to the Betfred Super League with a hard-fought (20-0) success at Betfred Championship club, Leigh Centurions, tries from James Cunningham, Sadiq Adebiyi, Luke Yates and Rhys Williams augmenting a solid defensive display from the southerners.
+A week later Danny Ward's side completed their preparations ahead of a return to the Super League with a hard-fought (20-0) success at Championship club, Leigh Centurions, tries from James Cunningham, Sadiq Adebiyi, Luke Yates and Rhys Williams augmenting a solid defensive display from the southerners.